apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 | [0.1.1](#rel_1_1)   | 2003-07-09 |                      |
 | [0.1.0](#rel_1_0)   | 2003-07-08 |                      |
 | [0.0.1](#rel_0_1)   | 2003-05-31 |                      |

+## Release 1.2.0 - 2023-XX-01 {#rel_1_2_0}

+The following issues have been addressed:

+* The `locale` external character encoding option reverting to US-ASCII
+* Unnecessary string copying when sending a logging event to an appender
+* `Qt support/integration` not supporting a QString value in a LOG4CXX_XXXXX macro
+* A segfault during process exit when LogManager::shutdown is not called.

+Note: the `LOG4CXX_CHARSET` cmake option (external character encoding) default value has changed to `utf-8`

 ## Release 1.1.0 - 2023-05-01 {#rel_1_1_0}